scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** concentration, 1 minute
 - **Damage Type:** holy

 Enchant your weapon with holy power.
-For the next minute you may use your divine spellcasting in place of attack rolls you make.
-Your attacks add an additional wound die to the damage, or 3 wound dice if the target is undead.
+For the next minute you may use your spellcasting roll in place of attack rolls you make.
+Your attacks add an additional wound die of holy damage, or 3 wound dice if the target is undead.

 Duration increases by 1 minute for every level cast above 1st.